cjcenizal/react-design-workshop/README.md

 }
 ```

+Last reminder, don't forget to bind this handler in the constructor.

 Note that React events are actually [`SyntheticEvents`](https://facebook.github.io/react/docs/events.html),
 and not native browser events, though you can generally use them the same way.
 Read the docs for the
 full implications of this detail.

 > **Take-aways**
 > * Use **controlled components** to build form elements.
+> * Rememebr to _bind_ event handlers to the component's scope.
 > * Call `setState` to modify the state object and cause React to re-render your component tree.
 > * Think about which state needs to go on the `state` object and which can be **derived state**.
 In general, try to derive as much state as possible.
 > * The React event system simulates the native browser event system, but is a fundamentally different beast.